haskell-servant/haskell-servant.github.io/posts/2015-07-22-pulling-mock-servers-out-of-thin-air.md

 # yes, a truly original username.
 ```

-In practice, this is really, honestly all you have to do to put together a mock server for an API type.
+This is really all you have to do to put together a mock server for an API type.
 You can find the complete code for this in the work-in-progress [servant-mock](https://github.com/haskell-servant/servant/tree/servant-mock/servant-mock) package on github.
 The example can be found under `example/main.hs` there.

 There are many more `HasMock` instances than the ones I have shown here of course -- there's one for all the combinators provided by the *servant* package!
 So you can take any API type out there and just create a mock server for it, as long as you provide `Arbitrary` instances for your data types.
 Nothing too interesting though, but feel free to take a look at `src/Servant/Mock.hs` in the repository if you want to read the other instances.

+I hope this makes clear how simple writing your own servant interpretation can be, and encourages you to try your hand at it!

 # Other news

-- I mentionned in [a previous post](https://haskell-servant.github.io/posts/2015-05-25-servant-paper-wgp-2015.html) that we had submitted a paper for the *Workshop on Generic Programming*, co-located with ICFP'15, in Vancouver this year.
+- I mentioned in [a previous post](https://haskell-servant.github.io/posts/2015-05-25-servant-paper-wgp-2015.html) that we had submitted a paper for the *Workshop on Generic Programming*, co-located with ICFP'15, in Vancouver this year.
 Well, the paper has been accepted!
 - Therefore, Julian Arni and/or Andres Löh will be giving a talk about servant there.
 - In addition to this, Julian Arni recently gave a talk about servant at [Curry-On!](http://www.curry-on.org/).
 The video will be uploaded on [their Youtube channel](https://www.youtube.com/channel/UC-WICcSW1k3HsScuXxDrp0w) in the upcoming days.
 - I have submitted a very hands-on servant talk proposal for [the Haskell eXchange 2015](https://skillsmatter.com/conferences/7069-haskell-exchange-2015) in London.
 The programme hasn't been decided yet, but this is a very nice event nonetheless, so if you're not too far, consider attending!